inmcm/micropyGPS/README.md

 ## Basic Usage

 micropyGPS is easy to use: copy micropyGPS.py into your project directory and import the MicropyGPS class into your script.
 From there, just create a new GPS object and start feeding it data using the ```update()``` method.
-After you've feed it an entire valid sentence, it will return the sentence type and the internal values will be updated.
-The example below shows the parsing of an RMC sentence and the object return a tuple with the current latitude data
+After you've feed it an entire valid sentence, it will return the sentence type and the internal GPS attributes will be updated.
+The example below shows the parsing of an RMC sentence and the object returns a tuple with the current latitude data

 ```sh
 >>> from micropyGPS import MicropyGPS